sstendahl/GIScan/README.md

 For any support or other questions, please contact me at info@sjoerd.se.
 Keep in mind that this program comes with absolutely no warranty or formal support, but I will try my best to be of assistance.

+Note: This tool is in no official way affiliated with Petra III or DESY.
+This software started as a tool to analyze my own data obtained at this beamline and is mostly developed during my own free time.